March 12, 1926 – February 12, 2017

 In July of that year, Pat and Stan moved to Washington, DC where Stan took a position at the National Academy of Sciences (NAS), and Pat worked at the Bureau of Standards (now NIST).
 Their two daughters, Alison and Rebecca, were born during these years.

-At the NAS, Stan was technical advisor for the award winning series “Planet Earth” in 1960-62 (updated in 1980-85).
+At the NAS, Stan was technical adviser for the award winning series “Planet Earth” in 1960-62 (updated in 1980-85).
 He was head of the program office for the U.S National Committee for the International Geophysical Year (IGY) and was executive secretary to its follow-on program, the International Year of the Quiet Sun (IQSY).
 Through the IGY, he became acquainted with Dr. Walter Orr Roberts, who invited Stan to work at the National Center for Atmospheric Research (NCAR) in Boulder, CO.
 In 1964, the family made the move and Stan built a house that Pat designed on the edge of NCAR property at the top of Kohler Drive.

 Stan was to spend the rest of his scientific career associated with NCAR.
 He worked as assistant to Dr. Walt Roberts and subsequent NCAR directors and UCAR presidents.
 He organized many international workshops and traveled extensively, which led to a stint at the World Meteorological Organization (WMO) headquarters in Geneva, Switzerland, where the family lived for the summer of 1970 and the school year starting summer of 1971.